-The deadlines for material for inclusion in Conference Reports, dates and locations for the Worldwide Workshops, and other world service deadlines will be communicated throughout the conference cycle and posted to www.na.org/conference.
+The deadlines for material for inclusion in the Conference Report, dates and locations for the Worldwide Workshops, and other world service deadlines will be communicated throughout the conference cycle and posted to www.na.org/conference.
 We will post information to this location throughout the conference cycle.

-Other documents or policies that may be of interest to conference participants are the Fellowship Intellectual Property Trust and the Internal Processes of the World Board.
+The other document or policy that may be of interest to conference participants is the Fellowship Intellectual Property Trust.
 Publications of interest are the Conference Agenda Report, Conference Report, NAWS News, and the NA World Services Annual Report.